RishiDarkDevil/rishi-portfolio/content/event/Research-Week-With-Google-2023/index.md

   postcode: '560001'
   country: India

 summary: Amazing cohort of researchers and students came together to discuss the recent advancements in AI and Deep Learning.
-I was a part of Natural Language Understanding Sub-Track
+I was a part of the Natural Language Understanding Sub-Track
 abstract: ''

 # Talk start and end times.